Reclassification (education): Graduating earlier

 Reclassifying early became popular in American football in the 2000s.
 These football players generally graduated one semester early, allowing them to enroll in college and take part in the football team's spring practice before their first college season in the coming fall.
 It is uncommon for a football player to graduate a full year early.
 In basketball, Mike Gminski was a pioneer for graduating high school early to enroll at Duke University in 1976.
 He became an All-American for their Blue Devils basketball team before enjoying a 14-year career in the National Basketball Association (NBA).
-It became more popular for boys basketball players to reclassify early beginning in 2006, when the NBA stopped allowing players to jump directly into the league out of high school, instead requiring that players be one year removed from their graduating high shool class before they can be drafted.
-Players who reclassified early that entered the NBA after one year of playing college ball include Andre Drummond, Andrew Wiggins, Noah Vonleh, Marvin Bagley, Nerlens Noel, Karl-Anthony Towns and Jamal Murray, who were all selected within the first 10 picks of the NBA draft.
-Wiggins and Towns were first overall picks, and Bagley was a No. 2 selection.
-Girls basketball players do not have the same incentive to reclassify early, as the Women's National Basketball Association requires players to be 22 years old and four years out of school before they can enter its draft.
+It became more popular for boys basketball players to reclassify early beginning in 2006, when the NBA stopped allowing players to jump directly into the league out of high school, instead requiring that players be one year removed from their graduating high school class before they can be drafted.
+Players who reclassified early that entered the NBA after one year of playing college ball include Andre Drummond, Andrew Wiggins, Noah Vonleh, Marvin Bagley, Nerlens Noel, Karl-Anthony Towns, Jamal Murray, and Cooper Flagg, who were all selected within the first 10 picks of the NBA draft.
+Wiggins, Towns, and Flagg were first overall picks, and Bagley was a No. 2 selection.
+Girls' basketball players do not have the same incentive to reclassify early, as the Women's National Basketball Association requires U.S. players to be 22 years old and four years out of school before they can enter its draft.

 A financial incentive awaiting earlier graduates includes name, image, and likeness compensation in college.
-Some athletes, such as basketball players Thon Maker and Anfernee Simons, reclassify early but bypass college, instead doing a postgraduate year before they entered the NBA draft.
-Other options for boy's basketball graduates include immediately playing professionally in the NBA G-League and Overtime Elite leagues, or travelling overseas to play pro ball.
-In baseball, Bryce Harper graduated after his sophomore year to become eligible for the upcoming 2010 Major League Baseball draft, in which he was chosen first overall.
+Some athletes, such as basketball players Thon Maker and Anfernee Simons, reclassify early but bypass college, instead doing a postgraduate year before entering the NBA draft.
+Other options for boys' basketball graduates include immediately playing professionally in the NBA G League and Overtime Elite leagues, or traveling overseas to play pro ball.
+In baseball, Bryce Harper took and passed the GED after his sophomore year, giving him a high school equivalency certificate that made him eligible to immediately enroll at the College of Southern Nevada, a junior college in his hometown of Las Vegas.
+He played baseball there for a season before being chosen first overall in the 2010 Major League Baseball draft.